Central Atlanta Progress

-Central Atlanta Progress (CAP), founded in 1941, as the Central Area Improvement Association, is a private, not-for-profit corporation, chartered to plan and promote Atlanta's Central Area, that strives to create a robust economic climate for downtown Atlanta, Georgia, in the United States.
+Central Atlanta Progress (CAP) is a private, not-for-profit corporation, chartered to plan and promote Atlanta's Central Area, that strives to create a robust economic climate for downtown Atlanta, Georgia, in the United States.

-CAP was formed by a merger of the Central Atlanta Improvement Association with the Uptown Association on January 1, 1967.
+CAP was formed by a merger of the Central Atlanta Improvement Association, which was founded in 1941, with the Uptown Association on January 1, 1967.

 Central Atlanta Progress (CAP) defines the central area as the central core of Atlanta bounded by the railroad cordon from West End on the south to Brookwood on the north and Boulevard on the east to Vine City on the west.

-The membership of CAP consists of the chief executives of approximately major corporations and property owners in Central Atlanta, The Board of Directors includes business leaders from the Atlanta area.
-CAP is funded through the investment of businesses and institutions.